Conversion Funnels

 2. Status: You can choose between:

 • Published: Funnels that have been published and gathering data.
 Note that unlike heatmaps, there is NO possibility to pause the collection of data.
-You would have to create a new funnel for this.

 • Drafts: Funnels that have been created but not activated yet.
 It can be activated at any point in time.